maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-08-23-the-rise-of-vibe-coding.md

 - **Performance Monitoring**: Include metrics collection to validate performance improvements and identify bottlenecks
 ```

-I got a very detailed plan consisting of 15 steps divided into five phases.
-I got an identification of potentially relevant files and resources.
-I got a root cause hypothesis that describe why do I need this feature and why current implementation is not good enough for me.
-Eventually, I have a self reflecting questions showing how broad the context and the scope of thinking for selected model is.
-At any point I can review this plan, even manually correct it and then use it as an attachment to any interaction with agent mode.
-Even if I exceed token window, I can create a new conversation, put the plan into the context and continue with much smaller penalty comparing with situation when agent needs to plan the work from scratch.
+I received a very detailed plan consisting of 15 steps, which were divided into five phases.
+I received an identification of potentially relevant files and resources.
+I have a root cause hypothesis describing why I need this feature and why the current implementation is not good enough for me.
+Finally, I have a set of reflective questions showing how broad the context and scope of thinking for the selected model is.

+I can review this plan at any time, manually correct it if necessary, and then use it as an attachment to any interaction with the agent.
+Even if I exceed the token window, I can create a new conversation, put the plan into context, and continue with a much smaller penalty than if the agent had to plan the work from scratch.

 ## Preliminary conclusions